tfius/scaffold-eth/SwarmMail README.md

 - `subItems`: an array of SubItem objects representing the subscriptions of

-### Function `getInbox(address addr)`
-This function returns an array of Email struct objects representing the inbox of a given user with the address `addr`.
-The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
 #### Arguments
 - `addr`, which is the address of the user whose inbox is to be retrieved.